Philosophy of Logic and Language

 Jason Stanley (1997) ‘Names and Rigid Designation’ in B. Hale and C. Wright, eds.
 A Companion to Philosophy of Language (Blackwell), pp. 555-85.

 Gareth Evans (1973) ‘The Causal Theory of Names’ in Proceedings of the Aristotelian Society, Supp.
 Vol. 47, pp. 187-208.
 Reprinted in Ludlow, Martinich, and Moore.

+Stanley (1997) adapts a line of reasoning pressed against Kripke in Dummett (1981).
+(Dummett’s objection is quite different to Stanley’s, however.)
 Jackson (1998) responds to Kripke’s modal argument by arguing that names are abbreviations of so-called actualised descriptions.
 Jeshion (2002) is a response to Kripke’s epistemological argument.
-Soames (2002) and Noonan (2013) both discuss a wide range of different responses to Kripke — Soames sides with Kripke, and Noonan against.
-Either would be an excellent place to start in pursuing this topic in more depth.
+Soames (2002) discusses a wide range of different responses to Kripke, and would be an excellent place to start in pursuing this topic in more depth.
 Burgess (2014) critically discusses Evans’ challenge to the causal theory of reference.